luisards/BrazilianSentimentCorpus/README.md

 # Results
 - Two different corpora for different purposes:
   - A CSV dataset with polarity and sentiment annotations
-  - A WebAnno TSV dataset with POS, dependency and sentence-level polarity and sentiment annotations
+  - A WebAnno TSV dataset with POS, dependency relations and sentence-level polarity and sentiment annotations

 # Future work
 - Expand corpus